-- In September 2002, we sold 20 million shares of ASI common stock to Dongbu Group for \$58.1 million in net cash proceeds and 42 billion Korean Won (approximately \$35.4 million at a spot exchange rate as of December 31, 2002) of interest bearing notes from Dongbu Corporation payable in 63 two equal principal payments in September 2003 and February 2004.
+- In September 2002, we sold 20 million shares of ASI common stock to Dongbu Group for 5700 Korean won per share, the market value of ASI common stock as traded on the Korean Stock Exchange at the time we entered into the share sale agreement.
+We received \$58.1 million in net cash proceeds and 42 billion Korean Won (approximately \$35.4 million at a spot exchange rate as of December 31, 2002) of interest bearing notes from Dongbu Corporation payable in two equal principal payments in September 2003 and February 2004.
 The Dongbu Group comprises Dongbu Corporation, Dongbu Fire Insurance Co., Ltd. and Dongbu Life Insurance Co., Ltd., all of which are Korean corporations and are collectively referred herein as "Dongbu."

-Additionally, we divested one million shares of ASI common stock in connection with the payment of certain advisory fees related to this transaction.

-- As of February 28, 2003, we sold our wafer fabrication services business to ASI for total consideration of \$62 million. - In separate transactions designed to facilitate a future merger between ASI and Dongbu, (i) we acquired a 10% interest in Acqutek from ASI for \$1.9 million; (ii) we acquired the Precision Machine Division (PMD) of Anam Instruments, a related party to Amkor, for \$8 million; and (iii) Anam Instruments, which had been partially owned by ASI, utilized the proceeds from the sale of PMD to us to buy back all of the Anam Instruments shares owned by ASI.
+Additionally, we divested one million shares of ASI common stock in connection with the payment of certain advisory fees related to this transaction. - In separate transactions designed to facilitate a future merger between ASI and Dongbu, (i) we acquired a 10% interest in Acqutek from ASI for \$1.9 million, the market value of the shares as publicly traded in Korea; (ii) we acquired the Precision Machine Division (PMD) of Anam Instruments, a related party to Amkor, for \$8 million, its fair value; and (iii) Anam Instruments, which had been partially owned by ASI, utilized the proceeds from the sale of PMD to us to buy back all of the Anam Instruments shares owned by ASI.
 Acqutek supplies materials to the semiconductor industry and is publicly traded in Korea.
 An entity controlled by the family of James Kim, our Chairman and Chief Executive Officer, held a 25% ownership interest in Acqutek at the time of our acquisition of our interest in Acqutek.
 We have historically purchased and continue to purchase leadframes from Acqutek.
 PMD supplies sophisticated die mold systems and tooling to the semiconductor industry and historically over 90% of its sales were to Amkor.
-At the time of our acquisition of PMD, Anam Instruments was owned 20% by ASI and 20% by a family member of James Kim.
+We determined the fair value of PMD based on projected cash flows discounted at a rate commensurate with the risk involved.
+At the time of our acquisition of PMD, Anam Instruments was owned 20% by ASI and 20% by a family member of James Kim. - On February 28, 2003, we sold our wafer fabrication services business to ASI for total consideration of \$62 million.
+We negotiated the fair value of our wafer fabrication services business with ASI and Dongbu.
+The parties calculated fair value based on an assessment of projected cash flows discounted at a rate commensurate with the risk involved.
+We obtained a release from Texas Instruments regarding our contractual obligations with respect to wafer fabrication services to be performed subsequent to the transfer of the business to ASI.